OPEC+ considering oil output roll over for April, sources say

-LONDON (Reuters) - OPEC and other oil producers, a group known as OPEC+, are considering rolling over production cuts into April instead of raising output as oil demand recovery remains fragile due to the coronavirus, three OPEC+ sources told Reuters.
+LONDON (Reuters) - OPEC and other oil producers, a group known as OPEC+, are considering rolling over production cuts into April instead of raising output as a recovery in oil demand remains fragile due to the coronavirus crisis, three OPEC+ sources told Reuters.

 OPEC+ ministers hold a full meeting on Thursday.